 - During all procedures where contamination of the healthcare worker with blood is possible including venepuncture, whether or not the venepuncturist is experienced.

 - During all procedures involving direct contact with:

 - cerebrospinal fluid

 - peritoneal fluid

 - pleural fluid

 - pericardial fluid

 - synovial fluid

 - o amniotic fluid

 - o semen

-- vaginal secretions.
+- Vaginal secretions.

 - If there is likely to be contact with any other body fluid including urine and faeces.

+- Polythene/vinyl gloves are not permitted- if these are used by other organisations where care is occurring ECCH staff must wear nitrile gloves.

 - When inserting pessaries or suppositories and for internal examinations of body cavities.

 - When handling chemical disinfectants.